City of Armadale

 |City of Armadale - All industries||2016||2011||Change|

-In 2016, there were 433 people in the who caught public transport to work (train, bus, tram or ferry) in City of Armadale, compared with 13,357 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).
+In 2016, there were 433 people who caught public transport to work (train, bus, tram or ferry) in the City of Armadale, compared with 13,440 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).

-Analysis of the method of travel to work of the in City of Armadale in 2016 compared to Western Australia shows that 2.5% used public transport, while 75.9% used a private vehicle, compared with 9.4% and 68.5% respectively in Western Australia.
+Analysis of the method of travel to work in the City of Armadale in 2016 compared to the Western Australia workforce within the City of Armadale shows that 2.5% used public transport, while 76.3% used a private vehicle, compared with 9.4% and 69.0% respectively in Western Australia.

-The major differences between the method of travel to work of the workforce in City of Armadale and Western Australia were:
+The major differences between the method of travel to work of the workforce in the City of Armadale and the Western Australia workforce were:

 - A smaller percentage of local workers who travelled by bus (0.9% compared to 4.5%)